 Cozy Dorm Room Ideas on a Budget

-The good news: it does not take much to shift that feeling.
-A few small changes to lighting, texture, and layout can make a room feel genuinely comfortable to spend time in.
-None of the ideas here require a big budget, and most of them are reversible, which matters when you are renting a space.
+The good news: it doesn’t take much to shift that feeling.
+A few targeted changes to lighting, texture, and layout can make a room feel genuinely comfortable to spend time in.
+None of the ideas here require a big budget, and most are reversible, which matters when you’re renting the space.
+For the full picture of what makes a dorm feel like home, see How to Make a Dorm Room Feel Like Home.

 Start with Lighting